tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

 	QUIT - Close the connection
 	KILL - Kill the server and close the connection, if authorized

+ This is just for information.
 The client handles sending these commands to the server.

 Sample Files